asmuth/clip/fnordmetric-doc/fnordmetric_ui.md

+ + refresh
+ + resize
+ + customize style -> css (ex. dark)

 Timeseries
 ----------

   data-fnordmetric
-    must be "timeseries"
+    must be "timeseries" (mandatory)

   data-gauges
-    comma seperated list of gauges to be dispalyed
+    comma seperated list of gauges to be dispalyed (mandatory)

-  data-graph-style
+  data-since, data-until
+    these attributes specify the time range to be displayed. they may be a unix timestamp, a time definition like "-3hours" (3 hours ago), "-45m" (45m ago) or "-3600" (3600 seconds = 1 hour ago) or "now".
+To e.g. display the last two hours of data use: data-since="-2hours" data-until="now"

+  data-colors
+    comma seperated list of series / gauge colors (optional)

+  data-height
+    height of the chart (default is 240px)

+  data-chart-style
-    render style (either line, area or flow)
+    render style (either line, area or flow), default is "line"

   data-cardinal
-    use cardinal splines (values are "on" or "off")
+    use cardinal splines (values are "on" or "off"), default is "off"

   data-autoupdate
-    refresh this chart every N seconds
+    refresh this chart every N seconds, default is no autorefresh